linkedin/icon-magic/README.md

 You can use `yarn lerna run` to run a script in each package that contains that script. i.e `yarn lerna run test` to run the tests for all packages.
 You'll need to run a build on all the packages when you switch branches.

-## Setting up your icons for icon-magic

-To use icon-magic, you have to set up your files (icons and their configurations) in the right format.
-Go to [Icon Directory Structure](./icon-dir-structure.md) for more information.

-## Command line Usage

-Using icon-magic from the [command line](packages/@icon-magic/cli).

 <details>
   <summary><strong>Glossary</strong></summary>
   <p>

 - **Asset**: A single file containing a logo/image.
 Assets can be of multiple types .svg, .png, .webp
 - **Variant**: a version of the icon that has its own underlying path elements.
   Variants are always of .svg type and form the input of the entire icon build process.
 - **Icon**: The class representing a group of variants that belong to the same icon.
 For example, two variants of the home icon can be a filled version and an outline version of the same home icon.
 Within the file system, an icon is a directory that consists of all the variant assets and a corresponding iconrc.json config file.
 - **iconrc.(js|json)** A config file for a single icon or a group of icons with paths to the various icon directories and their variants at minimum.
 The config further be caustomaized
 - **Flavor**: An asset obtained after applying build/generate plugins on the source .svg file.
 A flavor will also contain assets for each type, i. e., paths to the .svg, .png and .webp version of that flavor.
   </p>
 </details>